Baio1977/DELL-Inspiron-5584/README.md

 - To switch back to normal speakers from laptop
 - alc-verb 0x19 SET_PIN_WIDGET_CONTROL 0x0

 Note: No longer needed VerbStub.kext and CodecCommander.kext in OC/Kexts.
-AppleALC only needed.## Info Section SSDT Inspiron 5584
+AppleALC only needed.

 ## Info Section SSDT Inspiron 5584